Submissions

 Please only provide patient details that are essential for the understanding or interpretation of a report.
 Although the specificity of patient information depends on context, specific ages, race/ethnicity, and other sociodemographic details should rarely be presented.
 Please do not submit masked photographs of patients.
 Patients' initials or other personal identifiers must not appear in an image.

-Patient consent, obtained on DOJ’s template, or an equivalent, must be held by author/institution.
+Patient consent, obtained on author institutional form, DOJ’s template, or an equivalent, must be held by author/institution.
 Our DOJ consent form or institutional consent forms that specify consent for publication of images and personal health information may be used.
 Possession of this consent form must be attested to in the Submission Checklist.
-The Submission Checklist must be uploaded onto our site as a supplemental file.
+The completed and signed Submission Checklist must be uploaded onto our site as a supplemental file.

 Submitting Revisions

-If revisions are requested, please submit a "marked" copy of the manuscript with the changes highlighted.
-In addition, you should submit a detailed point-by-point response describing how you have addressed each of the comments of the reviewers and editors, including your reasons for not taking their guidance in cases where you disagree.
-This can take the form of a cover letter that is part of your main file and lists out all editorial comments/questions, with your response and changes listed underneath each.
+If revisions are requested, a detailed point-by-point response describing how you have addressed each of the comments of the reviewers and editors, including your reasons for not taking their guidance in cases where you disagree is required.
+Please submit a "marked (tracked)" copy of the manuscript with the changes highlighted in the revised document.
+This should be a separate word document that lists all editorial comments/questions, with your response and changes listed underneath each.
+If revisions are requested for tables or figures, please upload as separate files and clearly label them as "revised Table 1", "revised Fig 1A", etc.

 Accepted Articles